 We've cycletoured over just about every part of France and in the end I've come to the conclusion that Brittany is the best place for a cycling holiday - there - biased, but honest;-) Not only that - I've let groups on our September Led-Trips all over France for all of 24 years and these trips include quite a few regulars (some have done 20 trips, most on a typical led trip will be on their 5th or more) with almost as much experiance as we have.
 In 2009 I asked these regulars which part of France they'd like to tour for our 20th anniversary led-trip.
 The answer was universally 'Brittany' and where we are based - the village of Gouarec - is perfectly places to access it all.

 As France is probably the best country in the world for cycletouring there's a lot of competition, and several areas of France: Dordogne, Loire, Provence etc would seem to have a better claim.
 So briefly what is it that makes Brittany so special?
 Well below you can read more detail but I'll have a go at summing it up in a few brief sentences.
 First Brittany is cycling sized - unlike many areas of France (which is a big country) you don't cycle for 20 miles without passing bars or little restaurants or a village etc. The ride is always broken up into bite-sized, and interesting pieces - no cycling down a long straight road for hours, or in forests all day.
 This combines with a countryside that changes so much faster than any other part of France.
-In a 50 mile ride you can be cycling down a canal towpath, cross moorland, go through lush forest, old-fashioned, almost chocolate-box farmland, tiny villages, bustling market towns, past chateaux to rival anything in the Loire and then hit a coastline that itself swings from golden sand to sheer cliffs in the space of a few minutes.
+In a 50 mile ride you can be cycling down a canal towpath, cross moorland, go through lush forest, old-fashioned, almost chocolate-box farmland, tiny villages, bustling market towns, past chateaux to rival anything in France including the Loire, and then hit a coastline that itself swings from golden sand to sheer cliffs in the space of a few minutes.
 Nowhere else in France is remotely capable of this sort of variety.

 Then there's the feeling of 'age'.
 Most villages will have 300+ year-old houses, 500+ year-old churches and maybe a 5000 year-old standing stone - it's hard to describe but quite striking when you are here.
 This helped by the lack of tourist tat...